rsenna/obsidian-supernotes/README.md

     - [X] Setting: API Key ✅ 2023-12-27
     - [X] Setting: Folder: Supernotes ✅ 2023-12-27
     - [X] Currently: downloading 10 notes, regardless of status, title = id ✅ 2023-12-27
+    - [X] #bugfix Do *not* open tabs when downloading notes ✅ 2023-12-27
+    - [-] Pagination
+        - Seems to be working fine without it, for now
+    - [X] Use status bar to show down when download starts & ends ✅ 2023-12-27
+    - [ ] Types
+        - [ ] Convert dates to valid local format
-    - [ ] Pagination
+        - [ ] Escape and use quotes around strings
     - [ ] Setting: Separate notes per status (junk x not junk)
     - [ ] Setting: use title as id (when available)
         - [ ] Make sure to not overwrite notes locally with the same title!
     - [ ] Setting: Delete remote
-    - [ ] What about overwriting local with notes already downloaded?
+    - [ ] #define What about overwriting local with notes already downloaded?
-    - [ ] Journal?
+    - [ ] #define Journal?
 - [ ] Upload notes
     - [ ] Setting: API Key
     - [ ] Setting: Folder: Supernotes
     - [ ] Pagination
+    - [ ] Use status bar to show down when download starts & ends
+    - [ ] Types
+        - [ ] Convert dates to valid remote format
+        - [ ] Unescape strings
     - [ ] Setting: Separate notes per status (junk x not junk)
     - [ ] Setting: use title as id (when available)
         - [ ] Make sure to not overwrite notes remotely with the same title!
     - [ ] Setting: Delete remote
-    - [ ] What about overwriting remote?
+    - [ ] #define What about overwriting remote?
-    - [ ] Journal?
+    - [ ] #define Journal?
 - [ ] Sync Notes
-    - Will be easy to implement once download and upload are feature complete
+    - Will be easier to implement once download and upload are feature complete
-    - [ ] Won't execute if either 'Delete' setting is set to != No, show Notice
+    - [ ] Won't execute if either 'Delete' setting is set to != No
+        - [ ] Show Notice
+    - [ ] #define Update `data.sinced_when` field?

-## Current dev objective
+## Current Objective

-- [ ] Download all notes from Supernotes
+- [/] Download all notes from Supernotes

 ## References
 <!-- Links to pages not referenced in the content -->